 The technology gives offenders who have lost their licences a chance to regain conditional driving privileges while at the same time ensuring they cannot operate a vehicle if they are impaired.

 Despite the evidence of their effectiveness, interlock usage is limited across the country.
 All provinces and territories except the Yukon have some form of ignition interlock program for convicted impaired drivers.
 However these programs are often voluntary.
-The participation rate in voluntary programs is just 10% of those convicted.

 Vehicle Impoundment and Forfeiture